permafrost-dev/node-ray/README.md

 }
 ```

+When running `node-ray` within a NodeJS environment, you may set the environment variable `NODE_ENV` to "production" or "staging" to disable sending data to Ray from calls to `ray()`.

 ### Browser config

 This section only applies if you are using `node-ray` in a browser environment _(webpack, etc.)_.